Outcomes for graduates, plus supplementary guidance

-Updated in 2018, this document sets out the knowledge, skills and behaviours that new UK medical graduates must be able to show.
+Good medical practice, graduates must make the care of patients their first concern.
+Updated in 2018, Outcomes for graduates sets out the knowledge, skills and behaviours that new UK medical graduates must be able to show.

-Practical skills and procedures
+Read Outcomes for graduates: Practical skills and procedures

 Setting out the skills, procedures and levels of competence newly qualified doctors must have, so they can practise safely when they start work.

-We have also created extra guidance for medical schools, with advice on how to put these requirements into practice.
+We have created extra guidance for medical schools, with advice on how to put the requirements of Outcomes for graduates into practice.